madagithub/second-incarnation/README.md

 * ERROR,Failed to read from serial port (when serial port could not be read from)
 * ERROR,Error occured! (when a general error occured)

+Each event will be prefixed by a timestamp (year-month-day hour:minute:seconds.mili with year as 4 digit, all rest as 2 digit and milliseconds as 3 digits) then a comma, following the event as specified above.

 ## Serial Port Interface
 The exhibit requires a serial port connection the machine, so it can activate it, and know when it stopped working.